You are viewing a story from harrypotterfanfiction.com

 Louis shrugged.
 “You just need to pay more attention.”
 He took a sip of his butterbeer and added, “But you shouldn’t let Rose distract you from her relationship.”

 Albus grinned.
 “Yeah, we shouldn’t.
-She has got a boyfriend.
-She’s even admitted it.”
+She has got a boyfriend.”

 “Were we meant to?” asked Roxanne.
 “I thought we were meant to embarrass you.
 My mistake.”

-“Scorpius,” Albus said.
+“Scorpius,” Albus said before she could reply.
 When she turned her gaze to glare at him, he was still grinning.

-Rose felt rather like a cornered rabbit.
+Albus nodded.
+Rose was starting to feel rather like a cornered rabbit.
 She was starting to wonder whether it would be worth it to jinx a cousin or two to make an escape when James shook his head.

 “Rosie, you can’t jinx us.”
 He held up his arm.
 An innocent-looking charm was dangling off the cord around his wrist.

 She scowled and glanced around the Three Broomsticks.
 She didn't see anyone who might have rescued her from the conversation, and Lucy had gotten distracted and was now chatting with Evelyn.
-This was quite unfortunate, as she was probably the only cousin who would have helped Rose escape the conversation.
+This was quite unfortunate, as she was probably the only cousin who might have been willing to help Rose change the subject.

 “Leave me alone,” she mumbled.
 It would be just her luck if Scorpius walked into the Three Broomsticks just then.